How to Get Comfortable Sleeping with Back Pain

 When assessing the quality of the materials in a mattress, Dr. Bautch recommends paying close attention to the type of innersprings and foam used.
 His advice is as follows:

 Spring and memory foam mattresses are by no means the only type of mattresses for sleepers with low-back pain.
-We all have different body types, sleeping styles, and comfort preferences.
+We all have different body types, sleeping styles, and comfort preferences and the best mattresses for back pain reflect that.
 The key is to find a quality mattress that provides proper support for your physical needs.
 For how much time we spend sleeping, putting thought into your mattress selection is very important.

 Speaking of body types, just like we shop for shoes that fit our feet, we need a mattress that supports our specific body type.
 One size does not fit all.